-Andy “the rock” Bloch has earned over $4 million in poker winnings and is an expert in game theory.
+Andy “the rock” Bloch is an American professional poker player. has earned over $4 million in poker winnings and is an expert in game theory.
 Bloch’s first win was at the World Poker Finals tournaments at Foxwoods.
 In 1997 he was the first player at the WSOP to have his hole cards videotaped.

 Some of his accomplishments include two WSOP final tables in 2001, a first place finish at Foxwoods in 2002, two World Poker Tour (WPT) final tables its first season, finishing 3rd both times.
 At the 2006 World Series of Poker, Bloch finished 2nd to Chip Reese in the $50,000 H.O.R.S.E. event.
 The battle lasted 286 hands and was the longest recorded in WSOP history.
 Also in 2006, he defeated Phil Laak to win the Pro-Am Poker Equalizer taking in the grand prize of $500,000.

 In March 2008, Andy Bloch finished runner-up to Chris Ferguson in the NBC National Heads-Up Poker Championship.
 Bloch is currently a member of “Team Full Tilt” at Full Tilt Poker.